 Q: What are Team GB's prospects for the 2020 Tokyo Olympics?

-(Note: This interview was recorded prior to the Olympics being postponed to 2021)
+(Note: This interview was recorded before the Olympics being postponed to 2021)

-"We’ve a young lady called Dina Asher-Smith.
+"We have a young lady called Dina Asher-Smith.
 She did fantastic last year in the World Championships, 100m and 200m champion.
 She’s clearly here to stay.
 She’s been around for the last 2 or 3 years.
 She’s made her mark.
-I was really pleased to see KJT - Katarina Johnson-Thompson - she won a big one now, with the heptathlon, so again, she should make her mark.
+I was really pleased to see KJT - Katarina Johnson-Thompson - she won a big one now, with the heptathlon, so again, she should make her mark."

 "There’s a guy called Mathew Hudson-Smith.
 Super-talented athlete, 400m runner.
 I love the 400m.
 I’d like to think that he’ll get it all together and he’ll master himself and actually get amongst the medals.
 There will be a few stars, some of them might not even be noticeable at this moment in time.
 Watch this space."